Puship/PushPlugin/README.md

     }
 ```

-Then Run your app and start send push notification!
+Then run your app and start send push notifications!

 ...and yes, this is lovely all!